 We can see how the metrics in the R code above were calculated …

 Specificity – also referred to as true negative rate, shows the proportion of the negative class correctly predicted.
-This will show the proportion of those who paid that were correctly predicted.
+This shows the proportion of those who paid that were correctly predicted.
 It is given by Cell A/(Cell A + Cell C).
 6692/(6692+317) = 0.95477 so we correctly predicted more than 95% of those who made their next payment.

 Positive Predictive Value – also referred to as precision, shows the number of the positive class correctly predicted as a proportion of the total positive class predictions made.
 Cell D/(Cell C + Cell D).
 657/(657 + 317)=0.67454